MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Microsoft Azure provides several serverless compute platforms:

-- [Azure Functions](/azure/azure-functions/functions-overview): Application logic is implemented as distinct blocks of code ("functions") which run in response to events, such as a HTTP request or queue message, with each function scaling as necessary to meet demand.
+- [Azure Functions](/azure/azure-functions/functions-overview): Application logic is implemented as distinct blocks of code ("functions") which run in response to events, such as an HTTP request or queue message, with each function scaling as necessary to meet demand.
 - [Azure Logic Apps](/azure/logic-apps/logic-apps-overview): Platform for creating and running automated workflows that integrate various apps, data sources, services and systems.
 Similar to Azure Functions, there are built-in triggers for event-driven processing but instead of deploying application code, Logic Apps can be composed using a graphical user interface which supports code blocks like conditionals and loops.
 - [Azure API Management](https://azure.microsoft.com/services/api-management/): Publish, secure, transform, maintain, and monitor APIs using the Consumption tier.
 - [Power Apps & Power Automate](/powerapps/powerapps-overview): Provides a 'low-code/no-code' development experience, with simple workflow logic and integrations configurable through connections in a user interface.
 Developed Power Apps can subsequently be deployed to a Microsoft 365 tenant and consumed from either a web browser or the Power Apps mobile client.